-A well planned move will prevent you from experiencing this event as uprooting.
+A well-planned move will prevent you from experiencing this event as uprooting.
 Before moving, make a list of your needs.
 For example, do you want to reduce the size of your living space?
 For example, if you decide to move into a retirement home, your home will probably be smaller.

 Or do you need an extra room for friends or family to visit you?
-In which neighborhood do you want to live?
+In which neighbourhood do you want to live?
 Are you a person who likes social and sports activities?
 Or do you prefer peace and quiet?
 Ask yourself these questions, they will help you to clarify your choice.

 We’ve designed a list of important tasks and things to do before your move.
 This list has been specially designed for seniors.

-Looking for a residence for seniors ?
+Looking for a residence for seniors?
 Call on a professional to help you with your research.

 It is essential to prioritize tasks related to moving seniors

 Prioritizing the tasks related to your move is essential.
 You will avoid feeling overwhelmed by events.
 Do not see the task list as a whole.
 It is important to split your list of tasks well.
 This technique will help you reduce the stress and anxiety associated with the move.